suffolklibraries/lgc/content/collections/events/stroke-songlines-04-12.md

   [07757 809297](tel:07757809297)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1732125027
+updated_at: 1732963897
 duplicated_from: 88d21ec8-b21f-49a6-8f84-6412d37c5170
 address_line_2: 'Rushmere St Andrew'
+organisers:
+  - music-in-our-bones
 ---
-Join our friendly wellbeing singing group!
+Health and well-being singing sessions for stroke survivors